-2. Compliance Requirement - All non-equipment fixed asset purchases using Federal funds must have prior approval by the SEA.
+2. Compliance Requirement - All fixed asset purchases using Federal funds must have prior approval by the SEA.
 This includes the purchase of vehicles and any capital improvements.

-Audit Objective - To determine that Federal funds being used to purchase non-equipment items have prior approval from the SEA.
+Audit Objective - To determine that Federal funds being used to purchase fixed asset items have prior approval from the SEA.

 Suggested Audit Procedures - Review the LEA School Nutrition fixed asset purchases for the audit period.
-Request the SEA agency approval notification for any non-equipment items that have been recorded as a fixed asset.
+Request the SEA agency approval notification for any items that have been recorded as a fixed asset.